prabeesh/prabeesh.github.io/content/blog/a-standalone-spark-application-in-scala.md

 ---
-title: "Creating a Standalone Spark Application in Scala: A Step-by-Step Guide with Twitter Streaming Example"
+title: "Standalone Spark Application in Scala: Twitter Streaming Example"
 date: 2014-04-01T22:56:00+05:30
 author: Prabeesh Keezhathra
-tags: [Apache Spark, SBT, Scala, Big Data, Data Engineering]
+tags:
+  - Apache Spark
+  - SBT
+  - Scala
+  - Spark Streaming
 keywords:
-  - Apache Spark Scala
+  - Spark Streaming Scala
-  - standalone Spark application
-  - SBT Spark
-  - Spark streaming
+  - sbt Spark project
-  - Spark tutorial
+  - Eclipse Spark
-  - Scala Spark example
+  - Twitter streaming example
-description: Learn how to create a standalone Spark application in Scala using the Simple Build Tool (SBT) and run it on the Eclipse IDE.
-This tutorial guides you through building a Spark application that calculates popular hashtags from a Twitter stream, authenticating with Twitter credentials.
-It also includes instructions for using the sbt eclipse plugin to run a sbt project in Eclipse.
-Develop your own Spark application and enhance your data engineering and analytics skills.
+description: Build a standalone Spark Streaming application in Scala that surfaces popular hashtags from the Twitter firehose, packaged with sbt and developed in the Eclipse IDE.
 ---
-This blog post will guide you through the process of building a Spark application in Scala that calculates popular hashtags from a Twitter stream.
-You will also learn how to use the sbt eclipse plugin to run the application in the Eclipse Integrated Development Environment (IDE).
-Whether you are new to big data processing or looking to improve your skills in data enginering and analytics, this tutorial has something to offer.
-Follow along with our step-by-step guide to develop your own stand alone Spark application and enhance your abilities in this exciting field.

-Sharing  some ideas about how to create a Spark-streaming stand-alone application and how to run the Spark applications in scala-SDK (Eclipse IDE).
+This post walks through building a Spark Streaming application in Scala that extracts popular hashtags from the Twitter firehose, packaged with sbt, and runnable from the Eclipse IDE via the sbteclipse plugin.

 ## Building Spark Application using SBT
-A Standalone application in Scala using Apache Spark API.
-The application is build using Simple Build Tool(SBT).
+A standalone Scala application built against the Apache Spark API and packaged with sbt (Simple Build Tool).

 For  creating a stand alone app take the twitter popular tag [example](https://github.com/apache/spark/blob/branch-0.9/examples/src/main/scala/org/apache/spark/streaming/examples/TwitterPopularTags.scala)